braschke/PleiadesUserDocumentation/gettingstarted/zabbix.md

 ## Getting Started: Monitoring
 Our monitoring service can be accessed at [zabbix.pleiades.uni-wuppertal.de](https://zabbix.pleiades.uni-wuppertal.de/) with the credentials "pleiades" and "pleiades".
-Zabbix collects and various information regarding current and past resource usage and quotas.
+Zabbix collects various information regarding current and past resource usage and quotas.

 ### Dashboard
 After login you are typically greeted by the user overview dashboard: